Disney Dining Plan Details

 - Disney maintains an official list of 2019 Dining Plan participating restaurants.
 Note that when the dining plans are first released, some restaurant agreements will not yet be final.
 Based on previous years’ experiences, additional restaurants will be added as contracts are finalized with independently-owned restaurants, especially in Disney Springs and Epcot World Showcase.
 The list is subject to change at any time.

-- Click here to read lots of great tips and tricks for maximizing your Dining Plan.
+- Read our tips and tricks for maximizing your Dining Plan.

 - To book a Disney Resort Hotel Package with the Dining Plan, we recommend contacting a travel agent who specializes in Disney travel.